wieczorek0807/web_generator/README.md

 # FLUTTER WEB GENERATOR

-Application allows you to customize and create and test custom widgets on the web, which you can then apply to your own application 🚀
+Flutter gradient and shadow generator with customization options.
+The application allows you to create and test widgets with gradients and shadows on the web to easily apply them to your Flutter applications. 🚀

 ## Tech Stack
 - Bloc/Cubit